imgag/ngs-bits/doc/GSvar/sample_quality_control.md

 The method based on the GSvar file is faster and should be used for most cases.
 SampleSimilarity calculates several metrics that measure how similar two samples are:

- * overlap: Percentage of variants that occur in both samples (not considering the genotype).
+ * overlap: Percentage of variants that occur in both samples - not considering the genotype (only in VCF mode).
- * correlation: Correlation of the genotypes based on overlapping variants.
+ * correlation: Correlation of variant genotypes.
+ * ibd0: Percentage of variants with zero IBD, e.g. AA and CC (only in BAM mode).
+ * ibd2: Percentage of variants with complete IBD, e.g. AA and AA.

-Absolute cutoffs values for for same sample, parent-child pairs etc. do not exist, since they depend on the enrichment kit that was used.
+Absolute cutoffs values for for same sample, parent-child pairs etc. do not exist, since they depend on ehtnicity, enrichment kit, etc.
 Example data for exome data (Agilent SureSelect Human All Exon V6) are shown here:

 ![alt text](qc_sample_correlation_ssHAEv6.png)